aflin/rampart/docs/source/sql2.rst

 $30,000 are displayed.
 Notice that Research and Development’s average of
 $27,500 is not displayed, nor is the Library’s average of $22,000.

-The GROUP BY clause does not sort the results, thus the need for the ORDER BY clause.
-Finally, note that the ORDER BY clause must be placed after the GROUP BY and HAVING clauses.
+The ``GROUP BY`` clause does not sort the results, thus the need for the ``ORDER BY`` clause.
+Finally, note that the ``ORDER BY`` clause must be placed after the ``GROUP BY`` and ``HAVING`` clauses.

+.. remove
    This chapter has covered the computational capabilities of Texis.
 In the next chapter, you will learn how to develop more complex queries by using the join operation and the nesting of queries.

 Advanced Queries
 ----------------

-[Chp:AdvQuer]

-This chapter is divided into three sections.
+This section is divided into three parts.
 The first one focuses on using the join operation to retrieve data from multiple tables.
 The second section covers nesting of queries, also known as subqueries.
-The final section introduces several advanced query techniques, including self-joins, correlated subqueries, subqueries using the EXISTS operator.
+The final section introduces several advanced query techniques, including self-joins, correlated subqueries, subqueries using the ``EXISTS`` operator.

 Retrieving Data From Multiple Tables